 - American Association of Justice

-John and his wife of 13 years, Emalia, have three children - two girls that are nine and six years old and one four-year-old boy.
+John and his wife of 18 years, Emalia, have three children - two girls that are fourteen and eleven, and one nine-year-old boy.

 He is very passionate about his personal health and the improvement of his strategic thought processes through the practice of chess.
 John said he loves playing chess, because it is a competition involving a certain set of rules; and the winner is determined by which opponent uses the better strategy.
 "My friend once said it is a game rich enough that 'an elephant can bathe, and simple enough that a mouse can drink'" he said.
 "Simply anyone can play it."

 Have you been in a wreck?